Updated: Nov 4, 2022

 He explained in great detail how tools of measurement impacts our daily lives.
 We use scales in the meat market, grocery stores, retail establishments, online purchases, gas stations, and many other places that we take for granted on a daily basis.

-VOICEDEPAW#10, was part of an elite group of soldiers, who were able to earn a score of 125-130 on the ASVAB aptitude test.
+VOICEDEPAW#10, was part of an elite group of United States Marines, who earned a score of 125-130 on the United States Marines ASVAB Aptitude Test.
 This score assured him a place on the Calibration Team.
 When he was not in active combat, he would work with his team members to calibrate essentials tools of measurement that were used in active combat.
 This knowledge served him well and helped him to continue working in the field of Metrology in the public sector.
 We discussed obstacles that he faced while deployed to active combat in Afghanistan and IRAQ..
 He overcame many obstacles that he and other soldiers face when they are away from their families